core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : YES

-The following example shows an endpoint updating its registration at an RD using this interface with the example location value: /rd/4521.
+The following example shows an endpoint updating its registration resource at an RD using this interface with the example location value: /rd/4521.

 ~~~~